Lyon tramway: Line T6

 Line T6 has been built as an extension of line T1 from its terminus at Debourg to Lyon's eastern hospital complex.

-A subsequent 5.4 km extension with 10 new stations from Hôpitaux Est–Pinel to La Doua–Gaston Berger, university campus in Villeurbanne, is under construction since the beginning of 2023 and is expected to open in 2026.
-This extension will be connected with lines T1, T3, T4 and future line T9.
+A subsequent 5.4 km extension with 10 new stations from Hôpitaux Est–Pinel to La Doua–Gaston Berger, university campus in Villeurbanne, started construction in the beginning of 2023 and opened on 14 February 2026.
+This extension connects with lines T1, T3, T4 and future line T9.